himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 [Tip] You can change a names of database file and directory by changing the value of `storage` in `optuna.create_study`.

 You can see and analyze a result by passing `study` object to various methods implemented in Optuna.
-If you want to separate an analysis from optimization, you can save `study` in storages (e.g. RDB) and load it in another script.
+If you want to separate an analysis from optimization, you can save the `study` (e.g. RDB) and load it in another script.

 ```python
 study = optuna.load_study(